 The history and sites of Peru are outstanding, but also the friendly welcome visitors receive make Peru one of the most enjoyable countries in the world to visit.

-Border information: Welcome to Lima, the capital of Peru.
-If you are starting in Lima, enter Peru at Lima Airport.
+Border information: If you are starting in Lima, enter Peru at Lima airport.